X-616/X-616/README.md

 ⫷⫷⫷ I like to write ideas for scripts, sometimes they become tools that I upload here on GitHub.
 Feel free to check them out. ⫸⫸⫸

+♥- I'm new to writing scripts, so use it after checking that everything is OK.

 <img src="IMG_20251101_134409.png" width="400"/>

 <img src="Picsart_25-11-01_13-26-10-854.jpg" width="400"/>